 [START BOX 5.3 HERE]

-Carbon cycle response to CO2 removal from the atmosphere
+Carbon Cycle Response to CO2 Removal from the Atmosphere

-During the industrial era, CO2 emitted by the combustion of fossil fuels and land-use change has been redistributed between atmosphere, land, and ocean carbon reservoirs due to carbon cycle processes (Box 5.3 Figure 1b; Figure 5.13).
-Over the past decade (2010–2019), 46% of the emitted CO2 remained in the atmosphere, 23% was taken up by the ocean and 31% by the terrestrial biosphere (Section 5.2.1.5).
-When carbon dioxide removal (CDR) is applied during periods in which human activities are net CO2 sources to the atmosphere and the amount of emissions removed by CDR is smaller than the net source (net positive CO2 emissions), CDR acts to reduce the net emissions (Box 5.3 Figure 1c).
-In this scenario part of the CO2 emissions into the atmosphere is removed by the land and ocean sinks, as has been the case historically.
+During the industrial era, CO2 emitted by the combustion of fossil fuels and land-use change has been redistributed between atmosphere, land, and ocean carbon reservoirs due to carbon cycle processes (Box 5.3, Figure 1b and Figure 5.13).
+Over the past decade (2010–2019), 46% of the emitted CO2 remained in the atmosphere, 23% was taken up by the ocean, and 31% by the terrestrial biosphere (Section 5.2.1.5).
+When carbon dioxide removal (CDR) is applied during periods in which human activities are net CO2 sources to the atmosphere, and the amount of emissions removed by CDR is smaller than the net source (net positive CO2 emissions), CDR acts to reduce the net emissions (Box 5.3 Figure 1c).
+In this scenario, part of the CO2 emissions in the atmosphere are removed by the land and ocean sinks, as has been the case historically.

 When CDR removes more CO2 emissions than human activities emit (net negative CO2 emissions), and atmospheric CO2 declines, the land and ocean sinks initially continue to take up CO2 from the atmosphere.
-This because carbon sinks, particularly the ocean, exhibit inertia and continue to respond to the prior trajectory of rising atmospheric CO2 concentration.
-After some time, which is determined by the magnitude of the removal and the rate and amount of CO2 emissions prior to the CDR application, land and ocean carbon reservoirs begin to release CO2 to the atmosphere making CDR less effective (Box 5.3 Figure 1d).
+This is because carbon sinks, particularly the ocean, exhibit inertia and continue to respond to the prior trajectory of rising atmospheric CO2 concentration.
+After some time, which is determined by the magnitude of the removal and the rate and amount of CO2 emissions prior to the CDR application, land and ocean carbon reservoirs begin to release CO2 into the atmosphere, making CDR less effective (Box 5.3, Figure 1d).

 [START Box 5.3, Figure 1 HERE]

 Box 5.3, Figure 1: Schematic representation of carbon fluxes between atmosphere, land, ocean and geological reservoirs.
-Different system conditions are shown: (a) an unperturbed Earth system; and changes in carbon fluxes for (b) an Earth system perturbed by fossil-fuel CO2 emissions, (c) an Earth system in which fossil-fuel CO2 emissions are partially offset by CDR, (d) an Earth system in which CDR exceeds CO2 emissions from fossil fuels (“net negative” CO2 emissions).
-Carbon fluxes depicted in (a) (solid and dashed black lines) also occur in (b)-(d).
+Different system conditions are shown: (a) an unperturbed Earth system; and changes in carbon fluxes for (b) an Earth system perturbed by fossil fuel CO2 emissions, (c) an Earth system in which fossil fuel CO2 emissions are partially offset by CDR, (d) an Earth system in which CDR exceeds CO2 emissions from fossil fuels ('net negative' CO2 emissions).
+Carbon fluxes depicted in (a) (solid and dashed black lines) also occur in (b)–(d).
 The question mark in the land-to-ocean carbon flux perturbation in (c) and (d) indicates that the effect of CDR on this flux is unknown.
 Note that box sizes do not scale with the size of carbon reservoirs.
-Adapted from (Keller et al., 2018a).
+Adapted from Keller et al. (2018a).
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END BOX 5.3, FIGURE 1 HERE]